linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

 ### Step 5: Apply the Changes

-1. Allow the tekton pipeline to run and verify it passes.
+1. Allow the Tekton pipeline to run and verify it passes.

 2. After the pipeline completes, restart the `otomi-api` and `apl-keycloak-operator` to ensure it applies the new credentials.